 Another typical thing I do is roast onions, bell peppers, chickpeas, and whatever vegetables I want with a bit of olive oil, then add one small can of tomato paste and lots of spinach and chilli powder.
 This makes for a great, spicy base for chicken in the evening, or for eggs in the morning.

-When I do go out for meals these days, I still eat what I want, but I make smarter choices; I have only two glasses of wine instead of four, or I don’t absent-mindedly fill up on the bread basket beforehand.
+I love going out to eat, and do it often.
 When I eat sweets, I try to practice mindful eating and enjoy every single bite (not eating in front of the TV helps with this).
-Because I’m eating so healthy, I don’t feel the need to take any extra vitamins, though at the moment I drink an Emergen-C if I want a kick of Vitamin C and electrolytes after a workout.
+Because I’m eating intuitively, I don’t feel the need to take any extra vitamins, though at the moment I drink an Emergen-C if I want a kick of Vitamin C and electrolytes after a workout.
 I also take Vitamin D drops, because… it’s not summer yet, and I miss the sun.

 Essentially, I’m following the brand new Canadian food guide, which places an emphasis on fruits, vegetables, and healthy proteins and carbs.

 How do I stay motivated to eat well?